 To earn the Master of Science in Education degree in School Business Management, you must complete:

-To ensure a high-quality graduate student group, all MS in Education in School Business Management students must have an undergraduate degree from a recognized institution and meet graduate admission criteria, in addition to the MSE in School Business Management admission criteria provided below.
+To ensure a high-quality graduate student group, all MS in Education in School Business Management students must have a bachelor's degree from a recognized institution and meet graduate admission criteria, in addition to the MSE in School Business Management admission criteria provided below.

 A foundational course in financial accounting is required before enrolling in school finance courses.
 Students with no prior academic accounting background or experience will be required to take this pre-requisite or Common Body of Knowledge (CBK) accounting course either at the graduate or undergraduate level.
 However, an accounting course taken for graduate credit does not count towards the 36-credit degree requirement.

 To ensure the program is compliant with Wisconsin Administrative Code PI 34 for Teacher Education Program Approval and Licensing as updated August 2018, all applicants must undergo a criminal background check (PI 34.018).